AdithyanMS175/AdithyanMSreadme/README.md

 # 💫 About Me:
-👨‍💻i'm a Full Stack MERN Developer<br>👨‍🎓I'm a Student at St Mary's College Thurithply<br>
+👨‍💻i'm a MERN Stack Developer<br>👨‍🎓Fresh Graduate From St Mary's College of Commerce and Management Studies Thurithply<br>

 ## 🌐 Socials: